25 Tips to Help You Write Excellent B2B Blog Posts

 There's a perception from decades ago, that knowledge within your business needs to stay within your business.
 There's this idea that everything from your marketing techniques to your internal structure to your knowledge base is a trade secret, and that if those secrets get out, your company will fall apart.

-Tips from Multiple Experts
+Tips From Multiple Experts

 This hasn't been true, at least not of good businesses, for a very long time.
 Collaboration is the name of the modern game.
 Showcasing your knowledge publicly help build trust.
 Customers want to know that you know what you're doing, and showing that publicly is a great way to attract new users and convince existing users of your validity.